 To adjust overall shell thickness, you’ll have to change the wall line count setting.
 Having a shell thickness of 0.8mm means a wall line count of 4 would give you a 3.2mm wall.

-Now on to getting the perfect shell thickness.
+Now on to getting the perfect wall thickness.

-Honestly speaking, there is not one particular perfect shell thickness that will work the best for your prints.
+Honestly speaking, there is not one particular perfect wall thickness that will work the best for your prints, but you usually want to be in a 0.8mm-2mm range.

 The first thing you should know is that every print has its purpose and functionality.
 Some are printed simply for looks and aesthetics, while some are printed to under a load or physical bearing.